 However, this belief, which many people take for an established scientific fact, is nothing more than an assumption about biological reality.
-Another way of stating this orthodox scientific belief is that the Theory of Evolution by natural selection can explain every single aspect of every creature that has ever existed on Earth.
-The problem with such an attitude is that it blinds those who hold it to the many phenomena that cannot be explained by this theory and by these natural processes.
+Another way of stating this orthodox scientific belief is that the Theory of Evolution by natural selection is believed to explain every single aspect of every creature that has ever existed on Earth.
+The problem with such an attitude is that it blinds those who hold it to the many phenomena that cannot be explained by this theory or by these natural processes.

 In his book The Selfish Gene, Richard Dawkins makes the spurious and highly misleading distinction between the replicator and the survival vehicle.
-However, when thinking about evolution, it is important to distinguish between the generator of the abilities, behaviours, and features which are possessed by living organisms, and the selector of those traits.
-Obviously, by favouring some features and species over others, natural selection can only select among the various abilities, behaviours, and morphological features that are manifested, but it is not able to generate these abilities, behaviours, or features.
-Natural selection requires materials on which to act in order to produce its wondrous and ever-changing results.
-Just as judges and critics do not produce the things which they judge or evaluate, neither does natural selection produce the many different forms, features, and abilities, some of which it selects, and thus enables to become widely dispersed.
-Furthermore, and this point is equally important and overlooked, natural selection does not modify – because it cannot modify – an organism or species by endowing it with abilities or features which previously it did not possess.
+However, when thinking about evolution, it is important to distinguish between the generator of the abilities, behaviours, and features that are possessed by living organisms, and the selector of those traits.
+Obviously, by favouring some features and species over others, natural selection can only select among the various abilities, behaviours, and morphological features that are manifested by different organisms; however, it is not able to generate any of these abilities, behaviours, or features.
+Natural selection requires materials on which to act in order to produce its observable results.
+Just as judges and critics do not produce the things they judge or evaluate, neither does natural selection produce the many different forms, features, and abilities of living organisms, some of which it selects, and thus enables to become widely dispersed.
+Furthermore, and this point is equally important and overlooked, natural selection does not modify – because it cannot modify – an organism or species by endowing it with an ability or feature that previously it did not possess.
 It is common for people to confound these two independent biological processes, such as when a person says that evolution produced this or that particular adaptation, feature, or species of organisms, including sexual reproduction, the ability to fly, insulating fur or feathers in the case of creatures that live in cold climates, echolocation in some species like bats and porpoises, or the evolution of modern humans from primate ancestors.

 All living creatures are related by descent from common ancestors.
 Humans and other mammals are descended from shrewlike creatures that lived more than 150,000,000 years ago; mammals, birds, reptiles, amphibians, and fishes share as ancestors aquatic worms that lived 600,000,000 years ago; all plants and animals are derived from bacteria-like microorganisms that originated more than 3,000,000,000 years ago.
 Biological evolution is a process of descent with modification.
 Lineages of organisms change through generations; diversity arises because the lineages that descend from common ancestors diverge through time.